Jwatts82/BPTracker_Sinatra_Project/README.md

 # BPTracker

 Welcome to the easiest application to track your blood pressure (BP).
 This app provides a private and convenient way for people to collect their BP readings.
 This program is multi-purposed and can be use simply for personal usage or as a quick way to update a users doctor about their blood pressure.
 Either way, I hope this software brings some ease to your medical life!
+Heres a live [link](https://sinatra-bp-tracker.herokuapp.com/readings).

 ## Installation